LGBTQ+ Award for Inclusive Excellence

 Cultural Competence in Health Care

 Patient Values: Treating the Whole Patient.
-This handout from the 2019 District 9 meeting provides a brief overview of cultural competence and patient values in LGBTQ+ populations.
+This handout from the 2019 District 9 meeting provides a brief overview of cultural competence and patient values in LGBTQIA+ populations.

 Teaching, Learning Cultural Competency.
 This article provides guidance on teaching cultural competency in health care education.